120 Best One-on-One Meeting Questions for Employees to Ask in 2025

 • You will drive the conversation and ensure you share your questions without hesitation

-As opposed to taking copious notes, voice recording enables participants to concentrate more on the topic because they can listen to the tape at a later time.
-As a result, the meeting will be more engaging and will promote open dialogue.
+As opposed to taking copious notes, voice recording enables participants to concentrate more on the topic because they can listen to the tape later.
+As a result, the meeting will be more engaging and promote open dialogue.

 3. Keep it professional and polite